What Is the Fair Debt Collection Practices Act - FDCPA?

 Communicating false information regarding a debt.

-Using threatening language or verbally abusing consumers.
+Using threatening language or being verbally abusive.

 Threatening consumers with physical harm.